 The following docks are closed to public use:

-Any other dock posted or signed as closed to puiblic entry.
+Any other dock posted or signed as closed to public entry

 The operation of electronic and motorized devices such as stereos, televisions, radios tuned to commercial stations, and portable generators is not permitted except in developed and open water motorized zones.
-Developed areas include Windigo, Rock Harbor and Mott Island.
-Open water motorized zones include Lake Superior waters outside of designated Quiet/No-Wake Zones.
+Developed areas include Windigo, and Mott Island.
+Open water motorized zones include waters outside of designated Quiet/No-Wake Zones.

 The operation or use of permanently installed on-board vessel generators is prohibited at the following public docks: Birch Island, Chippewa Harbor, Daisy Farm, Duncan Bay, Duncan Narrows, McCargoe Cove, Merritt Lane, Moskey Basin, Siskiwit Bay, Three Mile, Todd Harbor, and Tookers Island.